archie-judd/job-count/README.md

 1. Does `job-count` do anything nefarious with my credentials?

-No, but read code to be sure.
+No, you read the code to be sure.

 2. How can I run `job-count` as a cron job?